Dark, dense, gluten free chocolate brownie bars topped with three-ingredient, maple sweetened peanut butter fudge.

 For the brownie:

-- 3 tbsp ground flaxseed, (buy it pre-ground or make your own in a high speed blender or coffee grinder)
+- 3 tablespoon ground flaxseed (buy it pre-ground or make your own in a high speed blender or coffee grinder)

-- 1 tsp baking powder, (check label if gluten free)
+- 1 teaspoon baking powder (check label if gluten free)

 - Pinch of salt

-- 1 tsp instant coffee, dissolved in 1 tbsp boiling water
+- 1 teaspoon instant coffee dissolved in 1 tablespoon boiling water

 For the peanut butter fudge:

-- Mix 3 tbsp of ground flaxseed with 6 tbsp of water and set aside for about 15 minutes.
+- Mix 3 tablespoon of ground flaxseed with 6 tablespoon of water and set aside for about 15 minutes.
 It will become thick and gel-like.
 This mixture is the equivalent of three 'flax eggs' and will act as an egg replacer in the brownie batter.

 - Preheat oven to 200C (390F) and grease and line a rectangular baking dish.
 I used an 18x27cm pan (approximately 7x10.5 inches).